cryptosnow/MUNCoin-Masternode.v3/README.md

 Rm -rf (type each file with a space inbetween to delete)

+rm -rf blocks debug.log netfulfilled.dat chainstate fee_estimates.dat mncache.dat peers.dat backups .cookie governance.dat mnpayments.dat wallet.dat banlist.dat db.log .lock

-ls -a again to confirm all that is left
+ls -a again to confirm all that is left is mun.conf and masternode.conf

 Should be simular to :